Every issue, our filmmaking professionals take some time out to answer a few of your questions…

 Win a Samsung Pro Plus SDXC 64GB card each issue worth £87.99!

 We’re giving away a Samsung Pro Plus SDXC 64GB card each issue worth £87.99 for your best filmmaking query.
-Simply send your question to the Editor, who will pick a winner from the entries received in collaboration with our professional filmmaker Sean J Vincent.
+Simply send your question to the Editor, who will pick a winner from the entries received.
 So, send in your queries to firstname.lastname@example.org now!

 Take a look at a few example questions from readers…